What’s New in 2026

 Disputes about benefit eligibility, medical treatment, or compensation amounts are handled through Hawaii’s Disability Compensation Division.
 Either party may request a hearing, and both sides can present evidence.
 The process begins with an informal hearing but can proceed to a formal hearing before a hearings officer.
 If necessary, appeals can be taken to the Labor and Industrial Relations Appeals Board and eventually to the state court system.

-Injured workers generally have 2 years from the date of injury—or from the date they knew or should’ve known the injury was work-related—to file a claim.
+Injured workers must generally file a claim within 2 years from the date the injury started to show effects or within 5 years from the date of the accident or occurrence that caused the injury.
 Employers must respond quickly to avoid penalties and ensure injured employees receive prompt medical attention and wage replacement benefits.

 Unemployment Insurance

 Hawaii’s unemployment insurance program is administered by the Unemployment Insurance Division of the Hawaii DLIR.
-Disputes regarding benefits are handled by the Employment Security Appeals Referee Office, where claimants have the right to appeal decisions.
+Disputes regarding benefits must be filed within 10 days (or up to 30 days for good reason) and are handled by the Employment Security Appeals Referee Office, where claimants have the right to appeal decisions.

 To qualify for UI benefits in Hawaii, an individual must: